Skip to main content

 The details of how the identifiers are generated is an implementation detail.

-Do not rely on or assume any particular behaviour in Cadence programs.
+Do not rely on or assume any particular behavior in Cadence programs.

 Resources have the implicit field let owner: &Account?.
 If the resource is currently stored in an account, then the field contains the publicly accessible portion of the account.
 Otherwise the field is nil.